Joseph Bruchac: Personal life

 Bruchac lives in Porter Corners, a hamlet in the town of Greenfield, New York.
+He has two children, Jim and Jesse Bruchac.

 He has collaborated on eight books with his son Jim.

 Bruchac has studied various martial arts.
 He has black belts in Brazilian Jiu-Jitsu and karate and runs martial arts classes.

 Ancestry dispute

 Bruchac identifies as being of Abenaki, English, and Slovak ancestry.
 He is a member of the Nulhegan Abenaki Nation, a state-recognized tribe in Vermont.
+Bruchac said that being Native American was not only about ancestry, and that one could earn "cultural membership" via hard work.
+He compared it to karate, asking if he was not a black belt in the sport due to not being born as one.

 In 1991, Bruchac's sister, Mary Ann Bruchac Lynch, wrote, in response to an article about her brother, that their grandfather had never indicated any Abenaki heritage to their mother, and "he referred to himself only as French Canadian".

 Bruchac's claims, and the Nulhegan Abenaki Nation's claims, to Abenaki identity have been contested by the Odanak First Nation in Quebec.
 In 2025, the Odanak and Wôlinak communities commissioned a genealogical report into prominent members of Vermont-recognised Abenaki groups, over claims they had falsified their Indigenous descent.
 The report found that Bruchac was "99% European, with one identified Mohawk ancestor".
 Its conclusions were disputed by the Vermont groups.